Krusty Krab Training Video

 "Krusty Krab Training Video" is the second segment of the tenth episode of the third season of the American animated television series SpongeBob SquarePants, and the second part of the 50th episode overall, as well as the show's 100th segment.
 The episode was written by Aaron Springer, C. H. Greenblatt, and Kent Osborne, and the animation was directed by Frank Weiss.
 Springer and Greenblatt also served as storyboard directors, and Caleb Meurer served as storyboard artist.
 The segment originally aired on Nickelodeon in the United States on May 10, 2002.

-The series follows the adventures and endeavours of the title character and his various friends in the underwater city of Bikini Bottom.
+The series follows the adventures of SpongeBob SquarePants and his friends in the underwater city of Bikini Bottom.
 In this segment, SpongeBob is depicted as a trainee in an industrial training video for new employees of the Krusty Krab.
 The video details the beginnings of the restaurant, its various implements, and what it takes to become a good Krusty Krab employee.

-"Krusty Krab Training Video" received critical acclaim from online critics, who praised its originality and meta-humor as a parody of industrial videos; it gained a cult following with fans and is generally considered one of the best episodes of the series.

 Plot

 The episode is formatted as an industrial training video, and it begins with a narrator (Steve Kehela) congratulating the newly hired employee of the Krusty Krab, SpongeBob SquarePants.
 SpongeBob proceeds to ask if he can make a Krabby Patty, but is denied as he has to undergo training first.
 The narrator then shares how the restaurant came to be, with its founder, Mr. Krabs, previously suffering from a long depression after "the war" before deciding to acquire a bankrupt retirement home and turn it into the Krusty Krab.

 In the present day, the restaurant has since tried to modernize itself and maintain customer satisfaction by acquiring the "latest" fast food technology, such as the spatula and the cash register.
 For the restaurant's employees, the narrator differentiates the characteristics of a potentially good employee and a bad employee through the examples and actions of SpongeBob and Squidward respectively, and among the most important things to learn on the job is the acronym "P.O.O.P." (short for "People Order Our Patties").
 Other matters discussed by the narrator include personal hygiene, the work station, and how to interact with the manager Mr. Krabs, all while SpongeBob impatiently awaits the chance to make a Krabby Patty.

 After all the basics of being an employee have been covered, the narrator asks SpongeBob if he is ready to prepare a Krabby Patty.
-After SpongeBob vigorously nods in affirmation, the training video abruptly cuts to the credits before the narrator begins to tell the Krabby Patty secret formula.
+SpongeBob vigorously nods in affirmation, but before the narrator begins to tell the Krabby Patty secret formula, the training video abruptly cuts to the credits.